 A certain specified proportion of such cost will be incurred no matter what the level of production even if production is minimal or zero.
 Cost will exceed this specified amount when production exceeds the specified level of production.

 In case of a factory – cost of permanent labor – the fixed portion of the salary represents the amount that has to be paid while they are employed no matter what the level of production.
 Say the factory’s per shift production capacity is 5000 units, then this cost will remain fixed till 5000 units.
 If the factory has to produce 6000 units then it will be required to pay overtime for extra shift hours worked by the labor.
 This overtime cost will increase proportionate to the increase in quantum of production.

 In case of a tele-calling company – bandwidth charges – say the company has a plan with the telecom company for a certain bandwidth at a fixed monthly charge with an additional per unit charge for bandwidth used in excess of this range.
 Bandwidth charges will remain fixed irrespective of the number of calls made provided they are in the agreed upon bandwidth range.
 Once calls increase beyond this range, the bandwidth charges will increase proportionately to the increase in use of bandwidth.

-Difference between variable costs and semi-variable cost have been detailed below:
+Difference between variable and semi-variable cost has been detailed below:

-Semi-variable costs are costs which are fixed up to a particular level of production and become variable after production crosses that particular level.
+- Semi-variable costs are costs which behave like fixed costs up to a specific production threshold and become variable once this production threshold is exceeded.

 3. Related to